scrapcode/play-java-idea-template/README.md

 The Play 2.4.x wizard in IntelliJ Idea 15 is currently broken.
 Importing a project from a Play 2.4.4 Activator created project also has some issues that aren't too difficult to fix, but are fairly annoying.
-This IntelliJ Idea template was made as a boilerplate to expedite the creation of a Play 2.4.4 project.
+This IntelliJ Idea template was made as a boilerplate to expedite the creation of a Play 2.4.4 project (with Bootstrap 3!).

 How to Use
 ----------